I only make new parking ticket mistakes, how about you?

 I finished the meeting, strolled back to my chariot, and observed a fierce-looking parking ticket eyeballing me from under the wiper.
 Yikes!
 I was charged with VC 38, “Failure to Display MM Receipt.”
 Mistake?: Of course!
 I was thinking about my meeting instead of performing the simple act of placing the MM receipt, face-up, on the dashboard (and to add insult to injury, I lost my fight).

-That episode of “Larry in Parking Ticket Land” aired before the change in the law about VC38.
-Now, a parking ticket judge is required to dismiss a VC 38 upon submission of an MM receipt with a starting time within 5-minutes of the time of the violation.
+That episode of “Larry’s Adventures in Parking Ticket Land” aired before the change in the law about VC38.
+Now, a parking ticket judge is required to dismiss a VC 38 upon submission of a muni-meter receipt with a starting time within 5-minutes of the time of the violation.

 With that said, here are some common parking ticket mistakes and how to fix ’em.